veit/python-basics-tutorial/docs/test/unittest.rst

 Unittest
 ========

-:doc:`unittest <python3:library/unittest>` helps you in test automation with shared setup and tear down code as well as aggregation and independence of tests.
+:doc:`unittest <python3:library/unittest>` supports you in test automation with shared setup and tear-down code as well as aggregation and independence of tests.

-For this it provides the following test concepts:
+It provides the following test concepts:

 .. glossary::

    Test Case
        tests a single scenario.